Last Modified: December 11, 2017

-- The patient will lie flat for approximately 1-2 hours on a table, with a camera taking pictures above and below them.
+- The patient will lie flat, with a camera taking pictures above and below them.
 The scan evaluates the entire body.
 The scan will take an hour or longer.

 - The test requires multiple scans.
 The first set of scans are performed on the day of the injection.
 A CT Scan may also be performed to create a 3D image of the body.
-The patient will return the next day for additional scans per the directions of the provider.
+The patient will return for additional scans per the directions of the provider.

 - The scanner's computer processes the images, creating a figure of the patient.
 Any areas with increased uptake show up as a bright spot on the image.

 How do I prepare for an octreotide scan?